Explore the best sailing destinations in the Mediterranean

 The Italian islands are very close to continental Italy but also wonder on their own.
 They have the most beautiful sights but also many attractions to accommodate visiting sailors.

-This Italian island is the second-largest one in the Mediterranean Sea.
+This Italian island is the second-largest one in the Mediterranean Sea and one of the best yachting destinations in the Mediterranean.

 - Porto Rotondo to Poltu Quatu